-After docking he goes ashore to seek an old friend.
-He finds his old friend from school and they discuss the situation.
+After docking Captain Chesway goes ashore to seek an old friend.
+He finds his old friend from school, and they discuss the situation.
 The friend had come up here for a short term job just after finishing school.
-He met a girl and married her.
-He now works in his father-in-law's business.
-The captain makes a deal with a cousin of his friend's wife.
+He met a girl, and he married her.
+He now works in his father-in-law’s business.
+The captain makes a deal with a cousin of his friend’s wife.

-In exchange for the patrol boat, a very handy addition to the diving business, the Berant group is given an unlisted flight to Queensland, Australia.
+In exchange for the patrol boat, a very handy addition to their diving business, the Berant group is given an unlisted flight to Queensland, Australia.
 The plane, a Catalina flying boat, is going over to pick up a group of divers in a few days.
-Instead of going empty it's taking them out of Shukra, with no record of their arrival or departure here.
+Instead of going empty it’s taking them out of Shukra, with no record of their arrival or departure in the country.

-The sea plane makes an unscheduled landing in the quiet waters of a secluded cove of northern Queensland, where they're met by another of his friend's cousins-in-law with a boat.
+The sea plane makes an unscheduled landing in the quiet waters of a secluded cove of northern Queensland where they’re met by another of his friend’s cousins-in-law with a boat.
 The plane departs to arrive in Brisbane on time.
-The boat takes them down the coast to its home port of Townsville, where the six travellers catch a plane for Brisbane and connect to another for Sydney.
-All the useful contacts they've got are businessmen in Sydney or Melbourne.
+The boat takes them down the coast to its home port of Townsville, where the six travellers catch a plane for Brisbane, and connect to another flight to Sydney.
+All of the useful contacts they’ve got are businessmen in Sydney or Melbourne.

 Back in Berant

 On the morning of the rebellion some of the staff leaving the palace recognise the four princesses also leaving.
 They mention the escaping princesses to others with them.
 They all mention the escapees to the family and friends they hide out with, they tell others.
-Very soon the whole country knows a palace guard got the four princesses out of the blood bath in time and they're safe.
+Very soon the whole country knows a palace guard got the four princesses out of the blood bath in time, and they’re safe.
 This news is fast to spread across the country.
-The knowledge strengthens the people and gives them courage, as all isn't lost.
-There's reason to hope, Falcons live.
-They fly away to grow strong, and return when old enough and strong enough to fight the rebels.
+The knowledge strengthens the people, and it gives them courage, because all isn’t lost.
+There’s reason to hope, Falcons live.
+They fly away to grow strong, to return when old enough and strong enough to fight the rebels.
 The Falcons and the country will rise again - one day.

-In Sydney Captain Chesway makes contact with an Australian he met while fighting against the Japanese, Corporal Barry Newly.
+In Sydney Captain Chesway wants to make contact with an Australian he met while fighting against the Japanese, Corporal Barry Newly.
 He wants to get some local protective help before doing anything else.
 It takes most of their first day in Sydney to track Newly down.
-They arrive at his friend's business just on closing time.
-They walk into the shop and a bell on the door jingles when Chesway opens the door.
-He sees Newly bending over a counter while studying some paper work.
-Without looking up, Newly asks, "How may I help you?"
+They arrive at his friend’s business just on closing time.
+They walk into the shop, and a bell on the door jingles when Chesway opens the door.
+He sees Newly bending over a counter while studying some paperwork.
+Without looking up Newly asks, “How may I help you?”

 A grinning Chesway says, “I’d like a half dozen blue orchids, four tanks, a well done porterhouse steak, and an ice cold beer.
 Remember that order, mate?”

-Newly's head whips up.
-Smiling, he jumps over the counter, saying, "Cheesy, what're you doing here?"
+Newly’s head whips up.
+He jumps over the counter while saying, “Cheesy, what’re you doing here?”

-An older man enters from the shop's back room, asking, "What the hell sort of order's that?"
+An older man enters from the shop’s back room while asking, “What the hell sort of order’s that?”

 Barry says, “Father, this is Robert ‘Cheesy’ Chesway, you’ve heard me talk of him.
 One day we were talking while waiting for another enemy attack, and we decided there were four things that, for a soldier in the islands, were in the realm of fantasy.
 Air support, tank support, a decent steak, and a cold beer.
 A major miracle may see one fulfilled, but all four made it an order impossible to fill.”
 They all laugh.